Where live audio conversations happen

 The public conversation, sound on

 Every day, people come to Twitter to talk about what’s happening in the world.
-And the uptick in interest for social audio means brands need to be ready for the latest evolution in conversation: individual voices.
+The rising interest in social audio means brands need to be ready for the latest evolution in conversation: individual voices.

-Looking for an innovative and safe way to tap into this growing interest while creating unique experiences for your brand’s audience on Twitter?
 Tap the mic, and meet Twitter Spaces.
+It's an innovative and safe way to tap into this growing interest while creating unique experiences for your brand’s audience on Twitter.

 Spaces is an entirely new way for people and brands to have live audio conversations on Twitter that amplify the power of the human voice.
 From Tweeting to talking — and listening to Tweeting again — Spaces is open, it’s authentic, and it’s happening right now.